HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 python train.py
 ```

+If you encounter memory errors, the simplest solution is to set a
+lower number of worker processes (`'num_workers'` in the `config`
+dictionary).
+By default, all CPUs and all GPUs are used.

 If everything worked correctly, you should see a table summarizing
 test results of your learned agent against other agents printed on
 your terminal.
 If you see the table, you can ignore any other errors